 Within GULP it is possible to specify the parameters by species, rather than by pairs of species, using the atomab or epsilon options.
-If the word combine is
+If the word combine is added to the specification of a lennard-type potential then the parameters can be omitted from the input and they will be generated using the appropriate combination rules.
+In turn this makes it possible to fit potentials based on combination rules without having to do this via a series of constraints.

-3.0.30.3 Mean field theory
+3.0.0.3 Mean field theory